 Most people assume any bug on their mattress is a bed bug, but could it be something else?
 There are other pests commonly mistaken for bed bugs, and knowing the difference could change the way you go about removing them.

 Most commonly mistaken for a bed bug is the bat bug.
 Thought to have both originated in caves with early humans and bats, studies suggest that bed bugs developed when early humans moved out from caves.
-Over the years the two developed into their own species but still have remarkably similar characteristics.
+Over the years the two have developed into their own individual species but still have remarkably similar characteristics.

 What Do Bat Bugs Look Like?

 The differences between these two pests are subtle and more often than not, only a trained professional would be able to tell the difference.
 Bat bugs and bed bugs look almost identical in body shape and color.
 The most useful identifying feature is their hair; a bat bug has longer hairs on their upper thorax than those of a bed bug.
 It is very difficult, if not impossible, to see this difference without the use of a microscope.